StevenDye/NC-Predicting-Political-Party-Changes/README.md

 # FIS-Mod4-Project: NC-Voting-Data

-This project focuses on logistic regression testing using 2019 voter registration data from the state of North Carolina
+This project focuses on logistic regression testing using 2019 voter party registration data from the state of North Carolina

 Date: December 2019